|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 During normal reactor operation the airlock trap door is gas sealed by a rim which rests in a trough containing a low melting point metal alloy (woods metal).
 This liquid metal provides a reliable continuing air seal as long as the space over the primary sodium pool remains at atmospheric pressure.

-LOADING AND UNLOADING FUEL BUNDLES:
+INSERTING AND REMOVING FUEL BUNDLES:

 It is important to never let the fuel assembly accidentally go critial.
 In loading fuel bundles into the primary sodium pool each mobile fuel bundle should be installed in its fully withdrawn position before installing the surrounding fixed fuel bundles.
 Similarly the fixed fuel bundles surrounding a mobile fuel bundle should be extracted from the primary sodium pool before extracting the mobile fuel bundle.
 That strategy ensures that the fuel assembly will not become critical due to pulling a mobile fuel bundle right through a group of adjacent fixed fuel bundles.